kanchihari/interior-design/README.md

     - The code for css styles for video is taken from [w3schools](www.W3schools.com)

 * Media
-    - The image used for header are taken from [pexels]
+    - The image used for header are taken from [pexels]()
-    - The images used for catalog and singup form are taken from[unsplash.com]
+    - The images used for catalog and singup form are taken from[unsplash.com](https://unsplash.com/)

 [def]: https://unsplash.com/